intuiface/intuiface-cdk/libs/tools/schematics/binding-converter-schematics/README.md

 After installation is complete, restart VSCode if you want the code analyzer running.
 You can use the command `npm run lint` if you want to run the code analyzer manually.

-You can modify the default name of the converter (computeOutput).
+You can modify the default name of the converter function `computeOutput`.

 Develop your binding converter using the generated skeleton or read the documentation for [Intuiface Core](/docs/core/README.md), especially the [`@Converter`](/docs/core/functions/Converter.md) and [`@Parameter`](/docs/core/functions/Parameter.md) decorators.